andreaabellera/andreaabellera/README.md

 ![Andrea Banner](/assets/andrea_banner.jpg)

+### Enchanté! ✨👋🏼
+- 💻 Currently a Computer Science student in the University of Manitoba
-🎉 Celebrating my 1-year webdeving anniversary.
-I learned so much!
+- 🎉 Celebrating my 1-year webdeving anniversary!
 <!--
 **andreaabellera/andreaabellera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.